ashfurrow/Forgeries/README.md

 end
 ```

-That will import the core functionality, which is currently just `UIGestureRecognizer` subclasses.
-For everything else, use:
+That will import the core functionality, not including mock stuff.
+If you want to use Forgeries with OCMock, use the following instead:

 ```ruby
 pod 'Forgeries/Mocks'